LeonardoSpi/erl_assignment1/Readme.md

 ## Launch files

-* **solution.launch** This launch file will starts 3 nodes: stage, server, client.
+* **erl_assignment1.launch** This launch file will starts 4 nodes: stage, hints_server, goal_server, robot_controller.

 	- **'stage'** Spawn the robot in the ros stage environment.

-	- **'server'** Start a service server node which will generate a random goal between (-6,6) when requested.
+	- **'hints_server'** Start a service server node which will generate a random goal between (-6,6) when requested.

+	- **'goal_server'** Start service client that asks the server for a goal and then commands the robot to reach it.
+Respawn and output are set to True, so that the once a goal is reached the client will send another request and the output will be printed to screen.

-	- **'client'** Start service client that asks the server for a goal and then commands the robot to reach it.
+	- **'robot_controller'** Start service client that asks the server for a goal and then commands the robot to reach it.
 Respawn and output are set to True, so that the once a goal is reached the client will send another request and the output will be printed to screen.

 ## Custom Nodes